 Preparing for your visit

 We get it: Going to the doctor can be scary, whether it’s for a routine immunization or a complex procedure.
 Getting prepared and knowing what to expect can reduce anxiety and fear — and lead to better outcomes.
-Here are six tips to get you and your child ready for a visit to Children’s Hospitals and Clinics of Minnesota.
+Here are six tips to get you and your child ready for a visit to Children’s Minnesota.

 1. Remember, Children’s is designed for kids